heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 ![Decision tree to choose the right IO for the right use case](./images/when-to-use-which-io.svg)

 ## Practical content

+In this practical work, you will learn how to read and write data from and to different sources and sinks of data using different types of streams.

+You will benchmark the different types of streams to see which one is the most efficient for your use case.

+You will also generate random data to benchmark the different types of streams.

 ### Open a binary file with `TODO: Use right class for byte per byte reading` and benchmark it